Carla Bodendorf

-Carla Bodendorf (née Rietig on 13 August 1953 in Eilsleben, Bezirk Magdeburg) is a retired East German sprint runner who won a gold medal in the 4 × 100 m relay at the 1976 Summer Olympics; individually she finished fourth in the 200 meters.
+Carla Bodendorf, née Carla Rietig, (born 13 August 1953) is a retired East German sprint runner who won a gold medal in the 4 × 100 m relay at the 1976 Summer Olympics; individually she finished fourth in the 200 meters.
 She won two bronze medals in these events at the 1978 European Athletics Championships.

 She was part of two East German 4 × 100 relay teams that held the world record for three years from 1976 to 1979.

 After retiring from competitions, Bodendorf worked as a sports teacher, and then became a politician and project manager at the Ministry of Internal Affairs of Saxony-Anhalt.
 She is married to Jürgen Bodendorf, a long and triple jumper and a football coach.